rileyskains/hex-rip/README.md

 9. Set the background of the created buttons to their corresponding color.
 10. Place the hex color value inside the button as text.
 11. Adding the buttons to their container.

-### Types of Input
-1. Normal copy/pasted text or code.
-2. A link to a .css, .js. .json, or some other primarily text file.
-   *Links must be to CORS-enabled resources.
-If they are not CORS-enabled, the extraction will not run because it cannot access the content.